TRANSMISSION SITING TASK FORCE

 Water is a precious and limited resource, particularly in the western United States.
 Western Governors recognize the need to better understand the impacts of new energy generation choices on water availability.
 According to a report by the U.S. Department of Energy, by 2030, "(water) consumption by the electricity sector alone could equal the entire country’s 1995 domestic water consumption."

 WGA is working with state water managers, energy offices, and regulators as well as other agencies authorities with responsibility for water supply management and electricity production to develop a better understanding of the impacts of our energy choices on water.
-The information generated by this task will be important in the development and evaluation of scenarios generated under Topic A to ensure that the energy development scenarios can be accommodated within existing and future water resource constraints in the West.
+The information generated is important to the development and evaluation of scenarios generated under Topic A, which is overseen by the Western Electricity Coordinating Council and incorporates planning proposals from various entities including universities, nongovernmental organizations, individual planning groups and a planning forum.
+The evaluation of scenarios generated under Topic A will ensure that energy development can be accommodated within existing and future water resource constraints in the West.
 Specifically, WGA is:

 - Incorporating existing water supply assessments in Western states into a decision support framework for integrated energy-water planning

 - Evaluating electricity generation scenarios and their implications for water supply as part of Topic A

 - Developing recommendations on policies and/or programs to facilitate sustainable energy development in the context of economy-wide water availability